Irvine Food Delivery Accident

 - Pays by the hour and not by the job.

-- Provides benefits, health insurance, or vacation time.
+- Provides benefits, health insurance, and/or vacation time.

 - Requires drivers to clock in and out.

 Food tampering is another valid fear.
-There are many famous cases where a delivery driver has helped himself to a customer’s food.
+In a survey conducted by US Foods, 54 percent of food delivery drivers have been tempted by the smell of a customer’s order, while 30 percent have eaten the food order.
 Whether snatching french fries or devouring the meal, these actions are morally wrong and can expose a customer to cross-contamination.